Paul Jabara: Early life

-Jabara was born in Brooklyn, New York, to a Lebanese family.
+Jabara was born in Brooklyn, New York, to Lebanese parents Saleem and Olga Jabara.
 He graduated from Fort Hamilton High School in 1965, and briefly attended Long Island University in Brooklyn.
 His sisters, Delores and Claudette, also graduated from the same high school.

 Acting career

 Jabara's Broadway debut was in the original cast of the stage musical Hair.
 He originated the role of King Herod in the London production of Jesus Christ Superstar.

 In 1969, he appeared in John Schlesinger's film Midnight Cowboy, as a hippie handing out pills ("Up or Down?") at the counterculture party.

 He moved to Los Angeles in the 1970s and acted in a number of films during the decade.
 He took over the role of Frank-N-Furter in the Los Angeles production of The Rocky Horror Show when Tim Curry left the production to film the movie version in England.
 He also appeared in Schlesinger's 1975 film The Day of the Locust, where he sang a cover of the Marlene Dietrich song "Hot Voo-Doo" in drag.

 Jabara played the role of a lovelorn and nearsighted disco-goer named Carl in the 1978 film Thank God It's Friday.
-He contributed the song "Last Dance" to the film's soundtrack, which went on to win an Academy Award and Grammy Award.
+He contributed the song "Last Dance" to the film's soundtrack, which went on to win an Academy Award and a Grammy Award.
 He also contributed as a singer on two tracks on the original soundtrack.

 In 1981, Jabara starred in another John Schlesinger film, the comedy Honky Tonk Freeway, as truck driver/songwriter T. J. Tupus, hauling lions and a rhino.
 He also made appearances in The Lords of Flatbush (1974) and Legal Eagles (1986).